Shine a Light (Rolling Stones song): Live

 "Shine a Light" first entered the Stones' setlist during the 1995 leg of the Voodoo Lounge Tour, and live performances of the song from this period were included on the 1995 album Stripped and its 2016 edition Totally Stripped.
 The Stones played the song occasionally during their Bridges to Babylon Tour (1997–98) and A Bigger Bang Tour (2005-07).
 The song gave its name to a 2008 Martin Scorsese film chronicling the Stones' Beacon Theatre performances on the latter tour, and the 29 October 2006 performance is included on the soundtrack album.

 Legacy

 The song's vocal melody was an influence on Oasis's song "Live Forever", released in 1994.
 The song has been covered multiple times in concert by Phish, the first time on 31 October 2009 when the band covered the entirety of Exile on Main Street as part of its musical costume.
 Elton John also performed the song live for 'Peace One Day' on 21 September 2012, and is a well-known Stones fan.
 The song was also featured in the 3rd episode season 6 of Californication "Dead Rockstars" performed by Tim Minchin (aka Atticus Fetch in the series) The song is played in its entirety beginning in the last scenes and through the credits in ‘Ray Donovan, the Movie.
+It is also played during the credits of the Prime Video series, "Daisy Jones and the Six, released in 2023.